-Apart from the above Post-SRO activity, the OIIG has opened five additional UPD inquiries during the last reporting period.
+The OIIG has opened two UPD inquiries during the last reporting period.
 The OIIG also continues to assist and work closely with the embedded compliance personnel in the BHR, FPD, CCH, and Assessor by conducting joint investigations where appropriate and supporting the embedded compliance personnel whenever compliance officers need assistance to fulfill their duties under their respective employment plans.